ros-misc-utilities/ffmpeg_image_transport/README.md

 ```
 ros2 param set <name_of_your_viewer_node> ffmpeg_image_transport.map.hevc_nvenc hevc
 ```
 You also need to refresh the subscription (drop down menu in the viewer) for the parameter to take hold.
-Sorry, couldn't figure out how to set the parameters when starting the viewer.
-It just doesn't work for me.
+If anyone ever figures out how to set the parameters when starting the viewer, please report back.

 ### Republishing